local wild plants & flowers, pesto made from local nettle, ancient rye “waldstaudenroggen”, local honey, algae, 2020

 A rich diversity of wild herbs and edible plants was to be found along the riverside.
 Many of which are commonly considered to be weeds, but may in fact prove themselves to be amongst some of the most nutritious food sources for both animal and human alike.
 Trace elements, enzymes and bioactive substances which are no longer to be found in cultivated vegetables and produce are however still present in the aforementioned “weeds”.
 A knowledge which has slowly drifted away over time as we turn a blind eye in favor of the comfortability of mass production, homogenization and mono cultures.

-For this work I was also inspired by an ancient group of people known as the essenes.
+For this work I was also inspired by an ancient group of people known as the Essenes.
 Roughly 70 years ago their way of life was unearthed inside a series of caves in the Judean desert.
 Hundreds of scrolls and manuscripts containing ancient wisdom came to light.
 Among other subjects my main interest was in the stories of their so called essene bread.
-Made from purely sprouted seeds and dried or “baked” in the sun it was able to preserve all essential nutrients.
-In essence it is a raw food, which means that all the life force of the plants & seeds it is made from is still fully alive, active and present inside of this bread.
+Made from purely sprouted seeds and dried or “baked” in the sun it was able to preserve all essential nutrients and in essence is a raw food.

 Within a single seed resides the life force required for it to eventually become a plant.
 Through lectins and other substances it has a natural deterrent that makes it harder for our bodies to digest.
 By sprouting a process of growth & transformation is initiated which breaks down defensive compounds, multiplies nutrients and makes them overall more accessible for our bodies.